We assist ZimParks with anti-poaching activities

 The Great Elephant Census carried out in 2014 produced horrifying statistics showing significant losses of elephant populations in the Middle and Lower Zambezi Valley areas (Sebungwe, Matusadona, Mana Pools, Sapi & Chewore) since 2001.
 As a result of this an emergency Elephant Management Plan was developed in 2015 in collaboration with the private sector (the Zambezi Society helped to co-ordinate this) and efforts to step up anti-elephant poaching activities in these areas have been prioritised at the highest level.

 This involves sensitive under-cover work with informers living and working in the areas surrounding Zambezi Valley National Parks most vulnerable to elephant and other wildlife poaching.
-Information and intelligence gathered about illegal activity is collated and stored via a centralised system and is used to assist in apprehending poachers and bringing them before the courts for appropriate sentencing.
+The Zambezi Society, working with partners in the public and private sector is helping to co-ordinate and assist covert operations to apprehend poachers and bring them before the courts for appropriate sentencing.
 The Zambezi Society provides vehicle and equipment assistance for such activities, and raises funds for rewards paid to individuals for successful anti-poaching outcomes.
+It also assists with providing specialised training for under-cover operations, and collates and stores information and intelligence gathered about illegal wildlife crime via a centralised and constantly updated database.
+There is no doubt that this Illegal Wildlife Crime project is playing a major role in reducing poaching in the Zambezi Valley areas and elsewhere in Zimbabwe.

 Firearms Training Courses